What to Look For When Reporting a Violation

 - Has the illegal game or evidence been moved or will it be moved soon?
 How is it being transported, and where is it being stored?

 - Were there other witnesses?
 Give their names and any other information about the violation, suspect or violations that you may have noted.

 You may not be able to remember everything, but the more information you supply, the more likely there will be an arrest and conviction.

-Reward payments are made so that no one will ever know who received this payment. —not even the officer to whom you spoke with the telephone.
+Reward payments are made so that no one will ever know who received this payment. — not even the officer to whom you spoke with on the telephone.
 Remember, the poacher is a criminal.
-His illegal activities steal from all of us, and takes hard cash out of the pockets of hunters and fishermen who pay for wildlife conservation programs through their license and permit fees and taxes on their equipment.
+His illegal activities steal from all of us and take hard cash out of the pockets of hunters and fishermen who pay for wildlife conservation programs through their license and permit fees and taxes on their equipment.

 If you see a violation, or have knowledge of illegal fishing and hunting activity, do something about it: report it on the Operation Game Thief hotline or call your local game warden.

 ANOTHER WAY TO HELP